AgileRL/AgileRL/docs/custom_architecture/index.rst

     evolvable_actors = [actor_network_1, actor_network_2]
     evolvable_critics = [critic_network_1, critic_network_2]

-    # For MATD3, "critics" will be a list of 2 lists as MATD3 uses an extra critic than MADDPG
+    # For MATD3, "critics" will be a list of 2 lists as MATD3 uses one more critic than MADDPG
     evolvable_actors = [actor_network_1, actor_network_2]
     evolvable_critics = [[critic_1_network_1, critic_1_network_2],
                          [critic_2_network_1, critic_2_network_2]]